 Still struggling with how you can get your prospects to respond to your emails?
 If you really, truly want to grab their attention then you have to make sure you’ve crafted your email to perfection.
 Know what ticks them off and what prompts them to reply.
-In this episode, I’m going to share with you a thing or two on how you can create emails that will get your prospects to respond.
+In this episode, I’m going to explain how you get people to respond to your emails.

 Creating Your Subject Line

 - Make your subject line personal.

 - Personalize your subject towards them or towards their business.

 - Focus on your Dream 100.
 This is your first 100 ideal customers that you have to focus on.
 See what you can find on the net or social media about them and use that to tie it back into your subject line.

 - Make sure their name is spelled correctly.

 - Make sure it’s the name they go by.
 Try to look on social media and check how they’re called or simply ask the receptionist how they go by.

 Don’t make it about you.
 Don’t make your body me-centric.
 Don’t make it all about the seller that you forget about the buyer.
 Understand that people love to talk about themselves.
 Talk about the prospect in your email.